Basics of TolerogenixX Technology

 This is an important milestone that has already been reached: the Phase I study yielded an above-average gain in knowledge.
 In addition to demonstrating feasibility and safety, clear results on efficacy have already been achieved.

 The next important milestone is a successful Phase II study for the indication kidney transplantation.
 The TolerogenixX treatment is also very interesting for patients with autoimmune diseases.
 These can be treated causally for the first time.

-TolerogenixX has already published excellent preclinical results in patients with multiple sclerosis.
+TolerogenixX has already published excellent preclinical results in multiple sclerosis (MS) and systemic lupus erythematosus (SLE).
 Further autoimmune diseases are currently being investigated.